mparsley1/eo-docs/README.md

-# The ECHOES EO Processing Service
+# The ECHOES Earth Observation Processing Service

 This is the high-level documentation for the ECHOES Project code.